Reserved occupations in the UK in the Second World War

 On the one hand, some occupations became excluded from the list as the men in them were conscripted to serve in the forces.
 Women were required to serve in their places as land girls, bus conductors and factory workers, etc.

-On the other hand occupations such as mining became reserved occupations.
-This was because young miners were so eager to get out of the mines that they actually volunteered for the forces.
+On the other hand occupations such as mining became reserved occupations for the duration of the war, because coal was an essential commodity.
+However, young miners were so eager to get out of the mines that they actually volunteered for the forces.
 Then there was such a shortage that a proportion of newly conscripted young men were required to serve in the mines instead of the forces.

 The highest number of reserved occupations seems to have been in engineering where the work was essential and could only be done by trained and experienced people.
 My husband's father, for example was a senior engineer in a reserved occupation overseeing the making of lightweight disposable fuel tanks for aircraft.